SAthamnah/VRBluiTouchInteraction/README.md

 ___
 5. To Know the position we are touching at, we need to translate the 3d world location of the finger to a 2d position on the tablet screen. go back the main scene.
-Change the prespictiove to front or left based on your tablets oriantaion, mesure the width and hight of the tablet by pressing close to one corner of the tablet the mouse middel button and dragging to the other corner of the tablet.
+Change the prespictive to front or left based on your tablets oriantaion, mesure the width and hight of the tablet by pressing close to one corner of the tablet the mouse middel button and dragging to the other corner of the tablet.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/ecd2f648-4d44-4cb1-a5d4-a7f8e7f1ee69" />
 <img width="500" alt="image" src="https://github.com/user-attachments/assets/92c3dfec-2923-4548-9791-9a10886ed777" />